Doctor Doom: Fictional character biography

-In his first appearance, Doctor Doom captures the Invisible Girl, using her as a hostage so the Fantastic Four will travel back in time to steal the enchanted treasure of Blackbeard which will help him to conquer the world and rule it peacefully, but he is fooled by Reed Richards, who swaps the treasure with worthless chains.
-Doom then forms an alliance with the Sub-Mariner, who places a magnetic device in the Baxter Building.
-Doom uses this to pull him and the Fantastic Four into space, thinking this will rid him of those capable of preventing him from assuming control of the world's governments; the Sub-Mariner gets to Doom's ship and returns the Baxter Building to New York, stranding Doom on an asteroid.
-Returning to Earth after learning the secrets of an advanced alien race, the Ovids, Doom accidentally exchanges consciousnesses with Mister Fantastic; Richards, inhabiting Doom's body, switches the two back, and Doom ends up trapped in a micro-world when he is hit with a shrinking ray he had intended to use on the rest of the Fantastic Four.
-Doom takes over this micro-world, but leaves after the Fantastic Four end his rule.
-He is then thrown into space when he attempts to prevent the Fantastic Four from leaving the micro-world.
-Doom is saved by Rama-Tut, and he returns to Earth to destroy the Fantastic Four by turning each member against the other using a special berry juice.
-Richards outwits Doom by using the hallucinogenic juice against him.
-Doom, believing he has killed Richards in a test of willpower, departs certain of his victory and superior intelligence, although saddened.
+1960s

+In his first appearance, Doctor Doom captures the Invisible Girl, using her as a hostage to force the Fantastic Four to travel back in time to steal Blackbeard's enchanted treasure to help him conquer the world.
+However, Reed Richards tricks Doom by swapping the treasure for worthless chains.
+Doom then allies with the Sub-Mariner, who installs a magnetic device in the Baxter Building to pull them into space, aiming to eliminate the Fantastic Four.
+The Sub-Mariner returns the Baxter Building to New York, leaving Doom stranded on an asteroid.
+After learning the secrets of the advanced Ovoids, Doom swaps consciousnesses with Mister Fantastic but accidentally switches back, ending up trapped in Sub-Atomica when hit by a shrinking ray he intended for the Fantastic Four.
+Doom takes over this micro-world but is ousted by the Fantastic Four and thrown into space while trying to send them there.
+Saved by Rama-Tut, he returns to Earth and uses a special berry juice to turn the Fantastic Four against each other.
+However, Richards outsmarts Doom with the hallucinogenic juice, leading Doom to believe he has killed him and depart.
 During the 1960s, Doom attempted to recruit Spider-Man into joining forces with him, and he came into conflict with the Avengers when Quicksilver and Scarlet Witch illegally entered Latveria to find a long-lost relative of theirs.
 He stole the Silver Surfer's powers in 1967, but lost them after breaching a barrier Galactus had set for the Surfer on Earth.